nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the home folder for your FlashBack.
 1. Double-click the file to start the app.
 The GUI should appear in a few seconds.
 ![GUI](./images/Ui.png)
-1. Type the command in the command box and press Enter to execute it:
+1. Below are some commands you can try, type the command in the command box and press Enter to execute it:
     * **`help`** : Opens the help window.
     * **`add`**`k/ Einstein’s Equation d/ e=mc^2 t/ Physics`: Adds a new flashcard named `Einstein's Equation` to FlashBack.
     * **`delete`**`1`: Deletes the 1st card shown in the current list.